 Unzip the configuration files to your desktop (if you need an unzip utility, download the free PKZIP Reader).
 The files should be contained in a folder named openvpn.

 Whenever you connect to the VPN, you should immediately open a web browser and visit http://waynak.net to check your connection.
-If you rely on your VPN connection for personal security, make waynak.net your home page!
+If you rely on your VPN connection for personal security, consider making waynak.net your home page.

 Drag all the files from the openvpn folder on your desktop into the config folder: